Insurance “dental services” – Preventive, Basic, Major –

-The category to which a procedure has been assigned dictates the amount of coverage (level of benefits) that the policy provides.
+The category to which a procedure has been assigned typically indicates the amount of coverage (level of benefits) that the policy provides for that service.

-Please note, while the information we present on this page is typical of most dental insurance plans, yours may categorize procedures or provide benefits differently.
-In all cases, for an accurate and definitive determination about coverage, you'll need to check the terms and conditions of your specific policy.
-(Ask your dentist, read your plan's handbook, or call your company).
+While the information we present on this page is typical of most plans, yours may categorize procedures or provide benefits differently.

 A) Preventive dental services.

-In most cases, you'll likely find that your benefits for Preventive (and Diagnostic) dental services are relatively high.
+You’ll probably find that your policy’s coverage and provided benefits for Preventive (and Diagnostic) dental services are comparatively generous.

-You’ll need to check your policy to see if its deductible must be met before you receive benefits for these procedures.
-In many cases you will not.
+You’ll need to check your policy to see if its deductible must be met before you receive any benefits.
+With many plans, this is not a requirement.

-With an HMO plan, you can expect that you’ll have little or no copayment when Preventive dental services are performed.
+- With an HMO plan, you can expect that you’ll have little or no copayment when Preventive procedures are performed.

 List of Preventive / Diagnostic dental services.